aurorascharff/redwoodsdk-demo/.notes/justin/worklogs/2025-10-08-debug-prisma-request-scoping-issue.md

 The stress test has been reinstated to its previous state (a client-side component calling a `noOp` server function, triggering a fire-and-forget database middleware) to provide a reliable environment for debugging the HMR interaction.

-## 11. Final Breakthrough: Identifying the Orphaned Promise
+## 11. Finding: Identifying the Orphaned Promise

 A direct code inspection revealed the likely source of the "stale promise": a `deferred` promise pattern within the SDK's core `runWithRequestInfo` function.